- Creating synthesis from the 2 readings

 - Google the phrase audience and writing.
 You will retrieve a number of online articles.

-- Begin by listing the name of the article’s writer(s), the name of the article, and by providing a link to the article (you may paste the URL or create a hypertext).
+- For the two articles you selected, begin your log by listing the name of the article’s writer(s), the name of the article, and by providing a link to the article (you may paste the URL or create a hypertext).

 - Write a two-page (minimum), double-spaced personal essay where you discuss your experiences in addressing audience(s) in your writing and the different types of audiences you have written for thus far in your schooling.
-In your essay, refer to the professor’s slide presentation and both online articles that you selected.
+In your essay, refer to the article the professor provided and the 2 online articles that you selected.

 - Use standard essay formatting, such as paragraphing, capitalization of “I,” complete sentences, and correct spelling.

 - Tie the essay together with a main idea (thesis, a point, whatever you want to call it) which may require you to write and revise the essay.